mamund/collection-json/extensions/README.md

 ## Optional, Ignored
 It is important to keep in mind that all CJ extensions MUST be treated as _optional_ and _ignored_.
 That means the extension cannot invalidate or override any baseline functionality defined in CJ and that you should expect existing client implementations to ignore this extension.
 This rule will affect the design and feasibility of extensions; in some cases making a particular extension implementation almost impossible.

-==Process for Adding an Extension==
+## Process for Adding an Extension
 The process for adding an extension is raather informal, but has been designed to take advantage of the existing CJ community for feedback and approval.
-Teh basic steps are as follows:
+The basic steps are as follows:

  1. Start a discussion thread on collection-json mailing list
  2. Fork the CJ repo